Who is eligible for a VA home loan?

-For more details on eligibility requirements, visit the VA Home Loan Centers eligibility page.
+For more details on eligibility requirements, visit the VA Home Loan eligibility page.

 When comparing the VA streamline refinancing option with the cash-out option, the primary difference lies in the maximum loan to value (LTV).
-The VA cash-out refinancing option has a maximum LTV of 100%, whereas with VA streamline refinancing, there is no maximum LTV, since an appraisal isn’t required to complete a VA streamline refinance.
+The VA cash-out refinancing option has a maximum LTV of 100%.
+Whereas, with VA streamline refinancing, there is no maximum LTV because an appraisal isn’t required to complete a VA streamline refinance.
 With a cash-out refinance, an appraisal is generally required.

 Maximum Loan Amounts